ormsolutions/NORMA/README.txt

 	Download (Visual Studio 2012): http://www.microsoft.com/en-us/download/details.aspx?id=30680
 	Download (Visual Studio 2013): http://www.microsoft.com/en-us/download/details.aspx?id=40754
 	Download (Visual Studio 2015): http://www.microsoft.com/en-us/download/details.aspx?id=48148
+For Visual Studio 2017 and 2019, the Visual Studio SDK and modeling tools are installed with the 'Visual Studio extension development' area near the bottom of the setup page.
+You will need to add the optional 'Modeling SDK' component under this area.

 Additional components used by other portions of this software include: